Up to 60% off sofas & mattresses — limited‑time deals.

 Buying checklist for new or vintage camelbacks

-• Pathways: the peaked back can make a sofa taller than it looks online.
+• Pathways: the peaked back can make a sofa taller than it first appears online, so check entry, stair, and doorway clearance.

-• Frame: hardwood plus solid joinery; wobble or racking is a red flag.
+• Frame: hardwood and solid joinery matter more than the style name; wobble or racking is a red flag.

-• Cushions: choose a construction that holds shape if you sit daily.
+• Cushions: choose a fill that keeps its shape if the sofa will get daily use.

-• Vintage: look for cracked rails, loose corner blocks, and lumpy old padding.
+• Vintage condition: inspect for cracked rails, loose corner blocks, and lumpy or collapsed padding.

 Styling and placement tips